probinso/color-pollution/src/project/README.md

 - Low Pressure Sodium

 ### Current Status
 This program takes as input night time images of lit street lamps.
-This returns approximate spectral profile of each lamp and it's relative position.
+This generates an analysis of the RGB content and  relative position of each lamp.

 This project is still a work in progress.
 The end product uses unsupervised classification techniques to label types of lamps.
 Every computationally expensive task result will be cached in a database using methods transparent to the user.